-Section 6.3: Describe the activities that would be conducted to build the organizational capacity of the applicant organization
+Section 7.3: Describe the capacity building activities that will be conducted to address the organizational needs of the applicant organization, as descriped in section 7.2

 In this section you should describe the capacity building activities to be implemented within the Capacity Building Component.
 Give each activity a title and for each activity separately describe briefly what the activity includes, how it will be implemented and where and how many times.